+The unit should always be mounted in a horizontal position, located into an equipment bay and secured into the front of the bay by the four fixing holes in each of the two front angles.
 The system can be pre-set with up to five external sync sources, plus internal, such that if the 1st source fails, it will automatically switch to the 2nd, and so on.